Basic bank accounts in Ireland

 What is a basic bank account?

-A basic bank account is a current account you can use free of charge, for one year.
+A basic bank account is an account you can use for one year free of charge.

-You can only open a basic bank account if you don’t already have a current account.
+Basic bank accounts are only available if you don’t already have a current account.

 What does it offer?